123apps/typer.js/README.md

 ```

 ## Usage
-It's easy to use Typer.js plugin, see the following code:
+Typer.js is easy to use, see the following code:
 ```
 Typer.js
 <span id="example"></span>